 “No Show” Status

 Class attendance is required beginning with the first class meeting.
 If you do not attend the first class meeting, you may be withdrawn from the class as a “no show.”
-Students who are not actively participating in an online class and/or do not submit the first assignment by the scheduled due date must be withdrawn by the instructor at the end of the first week as a "no show".
+Students who are not actively participating in an online class and/or do not submit the first assignment by the scheduled due date must be withdrawn by the professor at the end of the first week as a "no show".
 If you are withdrawn as a “no show,” you will be financially responsible for the class and a final grade of “WN” will appear on your transcript for the course.

-Faculty members must certify that students are actively attending an online course or hybrid/mixed-mode courses that does not meet face-to-face within the no-show period.
+Professors must certify that students are actively attending an online course or hybrid/mixed-mode courses that does not meet face-to-face within the no-show period.
 Students will be required to complete at least one of the following for each online or hybrid/mixed-mode course that does not meet face-to-face within the no-show period:

-1. submit an assignment online
+1. Submit an assignment online

-2. take an online assessment
+2. Take an online assessment

-3. participate in an online discussion about academic matters
+3. Participate in an online discussion about academic matters

-4. complete an online interactive tutorial or computer-assisted instruction that is trackable
+4. Complete an online interactive tutorial or computer-assisted instruction that is trackable

 If your absences in a class become excessive, as stated in the course syllabus, your professor may contact you, indicating that further absence may result in your withdrawal from the course (see Course Attempts & Course Withdrawal).
 Your professor can withdraw you from a course for excessive absences without your permission or prior notification of excessive absences.